buildbot/buildbot/master/docs/developer/data.rst

         Other periodic tasks, such as marking masters in active which have not checked in recently, may be performed as well.

-    .. py:method:: masterStopped(master_name, masterid)
+    .. py:method:: masterStopped(name, masterid)

-        :param unicode master_name: the name of this master
+        :param unicode name: the name of this master
         :param integer masterid: this master's master ID
         :returns: Deferred